Coventry's twin towns and cities

-Saint-Etienne is located in the French department of Loire, in the Rhône-Alpes region in the East of France and has a population of about 250,000.
-This link was established in 1955.
+Saint-Etienne is located in the French department of Loire, in the Rhône-Alpes region in the East of France.

 Saint-Etienne is situated in a major industrial and coal-mining region.
 Armaments, now an important modern industry, and silk ribbons, for which Saint-Etienne is famous, have been manufactured in the city since the 16th century.
 Other products include steel, bicycles, and machinery.
 The University of Saint-Etienne and the Museum of Art and Industry are located in the city.
 Saint-Etienne developed into an important economic centre in the 15th and 16th centuries.